The Theatre of Speech

 According to Goldman art and theatre should not function as an escape from reality but instead reflect life and societal conditions and in this way serve as ”dynamite” in order to change and create solidarity, Lisa Gålmark writes about Emma Goldman.

-Historian Howard Zinn wrote the play Emma in the 1970s in tribute to Goldman’s work for the workers’ movement and the right to freedom of speech; the liberty in the First Amendment of the American constitution and the constrictions Emma Goldman experienced from local politicians, industrial men, the police and their sabotage and arrests of her; and finally, when she was deported in 1919, directly from the state.
+Historian Howard Zinn wrote the play Emma in the 1970s in tribute to Goldman’s work for the workers’ movement and the right to freedom of speech, the liberty in the First Amendment of the American constitution, and the resistance Emma Goldman put up against the repression she experienced from local politicians, industrial men, the police and their sabotage and arrests, and finally, when she was deported in 1919, directly from the state.
 Her beloved USA delivered in so far as it stated liberty rights in the constitution, however it did not deliver in practice, a fact which, to her, the thinker, agitator, and writer, confirmed that education and erudition are of more importance than legislation.
 To be arrested and put in prison for having exercised a natural and formal right constituted an absurdity.

 In 1893 Emma Goldman was interviewed as a sincere political thinker of wide public support – especially from women – by the country’s foremost muckraking journalist, Nellie Bly at the New York World.
 A few years later, in 1897, Goldman summed up her women’s rights demands in a critical speech about marriage, “I demand the independence of woman, her right to support herself; to live for herself; to love whomever she pleases, or as many as she pleases.
 I demand freedom for both sexes, freedom of action, freedom in love and freedom in motherhood.”
 Free sex and love encompass what she called the “intermediary sex,” that is, same-sex sexual liberation.
 She distanced herself from the institution of marriage and even regarded the prostitution of the time as a slightly better confinement than marriage with its unpaid labour and sexual slavery in the home.
 She rebutted all moralism and emphasized that the phenomenon of prostitution has economic and social causes: domestic abuse, low wages, and a hypocritical view on sexuality.